toto112358/wordgen/README.md

 **Pro tip:** You can actually use an input file as an alphabet.
 Run `xargs ./wordgen.py [your usual options] < alphabet.txt`.
+However, if alphabet contains special characters such as spaces it is recommanded to escape them in the file or quote the file.
+I might add a little script that does the job.